pantheon-systems/search_api_pantheon/README.md

 ### Pantheon environments

 Each Pantheon environment (Dev, Test, Live, and Multidevs) has its own Solr server.
-So indexing and searching in one environment does not impact any other environment.
-This also means that the schema file has to be posted to each environment's Solr server.
-Do to so, resave the search API server.
-[Before this module is released as a Beta, reposting will be done automatically.](https://www.drupal.org/node/2775549)
+Indexing and searching in one environment does not impact any other environment.

 ### Feedback and collaboration